Pilates and Active Glutes

 Eshetu analyzes a person’s golf swing with high-tech equipment, then tailors a pilates workout to help improve their swing.
 Clients take swings wearing a K-Vest, which uses sensors and imaging to provide biofeedback and analysis.

 I tried her personalized intro to golf and fitness class, and after using the K-Vest – which is like wearing a small backpack – she figured out I was swaying and sliding and that my posture wasn’t up to par.
 She tailored a pilates workout on the reformer machine and added some stretching to suit my game.
+Of course sometimes I do this work out at my best home gym to ensure that I’m always on my perfect condition when I’m playing.
 I had a recent back injury, too, and so do many golfers – from Woods to Joe Citizens.
 Eshetu was able to incorporate stretches and moves that helped with my injury.

 Eshetu also works one day a week as a TPI Level 3-certified golf fitness instructor at El Caballero CC.
 She started there as a fitness instructor, but when the golf fitness instructors there left, she decided to add golf fitness training on her resume and that’s become a big part of her job.